Turnaround management: Stages

 Once the fifth stage has been reached, the selection of a new strategy (5a) has been made by the company.
 Researchers typically concentrate on this part of the reposition process.
 Most focus on the structure and its impact on the implemented strategy's performance.
-It is even stated by the scientist, that a commercial success is again possible after a failing of the company.
+It is even stated by the scientist that a commercial success is again possible after a failing of the company.
 But different risk-averse groups, like suppliers, customers or staff may be against a change or are sceptical about the implementation of the strategy.
 These circumstances could result in a blockade of the realization.
-Also the conclusion is conceivable, that no escape strategy is found (5b), as a result that some targets cannot be achieved.
-In the public sector, it is difficult to find strategy for recovery, which therefore could lead to a permanent failure.
-The case may also be, that though a recovery plan is technically feasible, it might not be politically executable.
+Also the conclusion is conceivable that no escape strategy is found (5b), as a result that some targets cannot be achieved.
+In the public sector, it is difficult to find a strategy for recovery, which therefore could lead to a permanent failure.
+The case may also be that though a recovery plan is technically feasible, it might not be politically executable.

 The implication of the new strategy (6) occurs in the following sixth stage.
 It is a necessary determinant of organizational success and has to be a fundamental element of a valid turnaround model.
 Nevertheless, no empirical study sets a certain turnaround strategy.

 The outcomes of the turnaround strategies can result in three different ways.
 First of all a terminal decline (7a) may occur.
-This is possible for situations, where a bad strategy was chosen or a good strategy might have been implemented poorly.
+This is possible for situations where a bad strategy was chosen or a good strategy might have been implemented poorly.
 Another conceivable outcome is a continued failure (7b).
-Here is the restructuring plan failed, but dominant members within the company and the environment still believe that a repositioning is possible.
+Here is the restructuring plan that failed, but dominant members within the company and the environment still believe that a repositioning is possible.
 In this case, they need to restart at stage four and look for a new strategy.
 Should an outcome of the new strategy turns out to be good, a turnaround (7c) is called successful.
 This is achieved when its appropriate benchmark reaches the level of commercial success, like it was the case before the onset of decline.
 This is commonly measured in a timeframe between two and four years.